nbritt27/marat-agent-data-analysis/README.md

 ![Image](./sample_output.png)

 Marat ("muh-RAH") is a data analysis and visualization tool using a NextJS flowchart-style frontend to visualize and coordinate data analysis through python-based Langgraph agents.

+## Sample Use Case
-Simply upload your CSV file into when prompted, and as specific questions (i.e. Generate a linear regression between size and cost) or a broad question (i.e. Tell me everything, What contributes to changes in price, etc.).
+Go to the main dashboard page (localhost:3000/dashboard) and upload your CSV data file when prompted.
+When the question prompt appears, you can either ask a specific question (i.e. Generate a linear regression between size and cost) or a broad question (i.e. Tell me everything, What contributes to changes in price, etc.).
+To generate a report, select the nodes you wish to include and click "Generate Report from Selected Nodes".
+The report will then be generated as a PDF and can be downloaded through the /reports page.

 ## Features
 - **Broad range of analysis options**: Regression analyses, plotly visualizations, cluster analyses, etc.